 You may experience some soreness, bruising or swelling at the injection site.
 Most patients are able to return to their normal activities the day after the procedure.
 To ease the soreness, you can use ice and non-steroidal antiinflammatory drugs (NSAIDs).
-This can last up to 3 weeks, but typically resolves within a week.
+This usually resolves in a week, but can last up to 3 weeks.